If you need help with your Healthy Start vouchers claim, please call the Healthy Start Helpline on 0345 607 6823.

 If you are pregnant and under 18 it doesn’t matter whether you are on any benefits or not, you will still qualify.

 If you qualify for Healthy Start Vouchers, then once you are ten weeks pregnant, you are entitled to one Healthy Start voucher a week for yourself.
 When your baby is born you get another voucher.
 You are entitled to these two vouchers each week until your baby is one (or until it is a year since the expected date of birth, if your baby was premature).
 Then you are entitled to one voucher a week until your child is four.
-You need to make sure you claim Child Tax Credit before your baby is four months old to make sure you get all your vouchers and they do not stop after your baby is born.
+You need to make sure you claim Child Tax Credit or the child element of Universal Credit before your baby is four months old to make sure you get all your vouchers and they do not stop after your baby is born.

 If you have more than one child, you get a voucher for each, so, for example, if you have one child under one and one under four you would get three vouchers a week.

 Healthy Start vouchers are accepted at many shops and most supermarkets.
 You can check for retailers near you on the Healthy Start website.
+If you cannot use a voucher in shops within a reasonable distance of your home, you can be paid the value of the voucher instead.